echoprotocol/echowiki/how-to/committee-node-launch-&-committee-usage/running-committee-node.md

 btc-rpc-user = "1"
 btc-rpc-password = "1"
 ```

+To enable only Bitcoin sidechain or Ethereum sidechain, use `sidechain-eth-disable` and `sidechain-btc-disable` flags respectively.

+To use Bitcoin sidechain with Bitcoin testnet or regtest, `sidechain-btc-testnet` flag should be added.

 ## Adding Private Keys

 Block production requires one or more private keys to be able to generate signatures on blocks and EchoRand messages and additional private key for Ethereum or Bitcoin sidechains to sign its transactions.